Shin splints is a general term which covers a number of different underlying problems. The main ones are listed below.

 - your sport or activity involves running or jumping on a hard surface

-- your shoes don't fit well or don't have enough cushioning and support
+- your shoes don't fit well or don't have enough cushioning and support, especially if you have flatter feet

 - you change your running pattern and the surface that you run on – for example, going from running on a treadmill to the road